 Then, add creativity on top of it!
 The artist's mind is moving even faster.
 I can be watching a movie, and hear something that would make a great drawing, or a great article, etc. It never stops.
 In conversations, in just taking a walk...
 It rudely interrupts, like a disrupting toddler pulling on your shirt, screaming "Mom!
 Mom!
 Mom!
 Mom!
 Mom!", that you simply cannot ignore.
 "Interrupting Toddler" is what I name my artistic inspirations.
 I am so grateful for them at the same time and I love that toddler.
 However, sometimes, it's such a gentle whisper and won't even finish the idea before it runs away.
 Those ones can't be re-called for the life of you, so you better have one of your nine tools with you to write it down before it vanishes into the black abyss.
 So, sometimes I have to hit rewind on the movie.
 But, that one minute that I took to write down an idea- that art piece was in two different art galleries this year- so I'm ok with that.

 What silly things have you done because you had "boss lady brain"?
 You are not alone.
-We get it.
+I get it.

 What's the #1 thing that you do to slow down and "turn off"?

 Do you know an amazing boss lady?
 Please share this!

 Don't forget to subscribe below to this newsletter, to receive Monday Sillies in your inbox twice a month.